nrf-rs/nrf-hal/examples/twis-demo/README.md

-# I2C compatible Two-Wire Interface Slave mode demo - Digital Pins
+# TWIS demo

-This demo uses the twis peripheral with rtic to listen for I2C signals which are exposed as events.
+I2C compatible Two-Wire Interface Slave mode (TWIS) demo.
+This demo uses the TWIS peripheral with RTIC (Real-Time Interrupt-driven Concurrency) to listen for I2C signals which are exposed as events.
 The event handler reads data from the peripheral at the address specified.

 ## How to run